Steve-Fenton/astro-accelerator/src/pages/docs/ui/kitchen-sink.md

 [A YT video alone will auto-embed behind a click](https://www.youtube.com/watch?v=FjPO1k0Y-xA)

-When a [YT video](https://www.youtube.com/watch?v=FjPO1k0Y-xA) is within a paragraph, it doesn't auto-embed.
+You can link [YT video](https://www.youtube.com/watch?v=FjPO1k0Y-xA) inline and it won't be converted to an embed.
+Like the one at the start of this paragraph.

 ## Lists